DIAGNijmegen/git-novice/_episodes/05-history.md

 ~~~
-$ git diff HEAD~2 mars.txt
+$ git diff HEAD~2 README.md
 ~~~
 {: .bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/README.md b/README.md
 index df0654a..b36abfd 100644
---- a/mars.txt
+--- a/README.md
-+++ b/mars.txt
++++ b/README.md
 @@ -1 +1,4 @@
- Cold and dry, but everything is my favorite color
+ We want to classify the digits 0-9 using machine learning
-+The two svm may be a problem for Alice
++We will start by training a Support Vector Machine
-+But the Mummy will appreciate the lack of humidity
++And only use Deep Learning if we really need to
 +An ill-considered change
 ~~~
 {: .output}